 If you fear that the topics you are good at will not be accepted, please still submit them regardless of that fact.
 You might eventually want to think about how relevant your knowledge is for your industry (or whether it will be relevant soon).
 If you feel it is not, don’t make that a reason to submit topics outside of your competence area.

-Soon we will be sending welcome/acceptance mails to the European Collaboration Summit 2017 speakers.
+Soon we will be sending welcome/acceptance mails to the European Collaboration Summit speakers.
 We have a preliminary agenda but we need to sort out a few more things before publishing it.
-When I look at it, I dare to say it is going to be the best Office 365/SharePoint/Azure event in Europe in 2017.
+When I look at it, I dare to say it is going again to be the best Office 365/SharePoint/Azure event in Europe.
 For all the others who are in the waiting queue or have been rejected, please bear in mind that only one in ten sessions could be selected.
 There was no way to accommodate all the people we wanted to accommodate.
 For some of them, the reasons for rejection might be somewhere in the previous points.

-See you all in Mainz.
+See you all in Germany.